muhtasim7/Cost-to-Go-Uoft/README.md

-# Cost-to-Go-UofT

-## Summary

-Cost-to-Go-UofT is a comprehensive tool designed to assist users in planning their study abroad experience.
-The tool not only helps users find a suitable university program but also provides recommendations for flights and accommodations.
-Users can receive a final itinerary summarizing all the relevant information to simplify their study abroad journey.

-The idea for this application originated from feedback regarding the University of Toronto's study abroad page, which many users found condensed and unhelpful.
-It failed to provide a complete picture, such as details about rental and flight costs.
-Cost-to-Go-UofT addresses these gaps by offering an end-to-end solution.
+Here's the updated, polished, and formatted README file for your project:

 ---

+# **Cost-to-Go-UofT**

+## **Summary**

+**Cost-to-Go-UofT** is a comprehensive tool designed to assist users in planning their study abroad experience.
+This tool goes beyond merely helping users find a suitable university program—it also provides personalized recommendations for flights and accommodations.
+Users receive a final itinerary summarizing all the relevant information, making it easier to organize their study abroad plans.

+This application was inspired by feedback regarding the University of Toronto's study abroad page, which users often found overwhelming and insufficient.
+The original page lacked detailed information, such as rental and flight costs, leaving users without a clear picture of the full experience. **Cost-to-Go-UofT** fills these gaps by offering an all-in-one solution.

+---

-## Group Members
+## **Group Members**

 - **Muhtasim Khan** ([muhtasim7](https://github.com/muhtasim7))
 - **Alisa Iskakova** ([alisa-isk](https://github.com/alisa-isk))